Sunbertrs/alls_startup_simulator/README.md

 - When error was defined in `errors`, you can run `error('Error Number Here')` in `action` to call out an error.
   - Don't forget to make the error number in string.
 For example: `"action": "error('0001')"`

+- You can also set an update step in `action` with a `update()` function.
+This function requires three arguments: `part`, `total`, `percent`.
+  - `part` and `total` are either integer that will show next to the description.
+They are like fraction, where `part` is a denominator and `total` is numerator.
+  - `percent` is a string that will show the percent of the process.
+You can check the example action script in `config.json` to see how it works.